M-Files/Developer-Portal/Built-In/External-Object-Type-Data-Source/Custom/index.md

 There are many ways to distribute the DLL and associated registry keys to a production server, but the creation of a setup project may be simplest.
 We will use the approach below to create a basic setup project that will install our DLL and create the required registry keys for us.

 If you have not created setup projects on your machine before, you may have to download the InstallShield Limited Edition for Visual Studio package.
-This can be done either by using the prompts within Visual Studio (New Project -> Other Project Types -> Setup and Deployment), or by going to <a href="http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro">http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro</a>.
+This can be done either by using the prompts within Visual Studio (New Project -> Other Project Types -> Setup and Deployment), or by going to [http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro](http://go.microsoft.com/fwlink/?LinkID=239620&amp;lang=1033&amp;ver=pro).
 {:.note}

 To create an installer: